Return of the Phages - a Forgotten Remedy Makes a Comeback

 When Jessica Sacher, a University of Alberta Ph.D. student studying Campylobacter phages, saw the request for phage, her mind started churning.
 How could scientists get phages to patients quickly?
 Teaming up with Jan Zheng, an Atlanta-based UX (user experience) designer, they created Phage Directory in a mere three days.
 Their goal was to provide a catalog of phage researchers and the phages they possess to help get much-needed phages to patients.

 But phages are picky—each phage infects a particular bacterial species, and sometimes only a unique strain within that species.
-Specific structures on the bacterial cell surface such as lipopolysaccharides, teichoic acids, and proteins are the signals for phage attachment.
+Specific structures on the bacterial cell surface such as lipopolysaccharides, teichoic acids and proteins are the signals for phage attachment.
 "Most of these phages aren’t really well characterized and we don’t know exactly what receptor they target.
-Ideally we would know that, so we could pick a flagellum-specific phage and a multidrug efflux pump-specific phage, [for example], to target several virulence factors at once," Sacher says.
+Ideally we would know that, so we could pick a flagellum-specific phage and a multidrug efflux pump-specific phage, [for example], to target several virulence factors at once," Sacher said.

 Though Phage Directory has generated quite a buzz on social media, and phage therapy has been cropping up in recent news as an alternative to antibiotics, early work on phage therapy happened almost a century ago.